NorseJedi/obsidian-rpg-player-notes/README.md

 # RPG Player Notes Plugin for Obsidian.md

-This is a plugin for [Obsidian.md](https://obsidian.md/) meant for RPG players for taking notes during game sessions, but I'm sure it can be used for other purposes as well.
+This is an [Obsidian.md](https://obsidian.md/) plugin made primarily for taking notes during RPG sessions, but I'm sure it can be used for other purposes as well.
 There may be way more advanced plugins around that can replicate this functionality.
 However, I decided to write my own, both because I couldn't find another one to do what I want and because I wanted to figure out how to write Obsidian plugins.
 As I've found it very helpful for my own use, I decided to share in case someone else might find it useful as well.

 # Features